cropsinsilico/cis-ui/USER-GUIDE.md

 # User Guide
 Welcome to the User's Guide for the Crops in Silico Model Composer UI.
 The purpose of this document is to describe the usage of the User Interface.
 If any of the steps described in this document are unclear or confusing, please direct your questions to [Crops in Silico Support](mailto:lambert8@illinois.edu)

+To assist the Support Team in their investigation, please be sure to include the browser type/version and operating system that you were using when the troublesome behavior was encountered.

 ## Table of Contents
 * [Orientation](USER-GUIDE.md#orientation)
 * [Canvas Controls](USER-GUIDE.md#canvas-controls)